pbaltiyski/bitlycodechalange/README.md

 # Overview

-This Python script is designed to preprocess JSON and CSV files, load them into Pandas DataFrames, perform data processing, and generate a JSON output.
+This Python script is designed to read the source data , load them into Pandas DataFrames, perform data processing (grouping and aggregating), and generate a JSON output.
 The script is structured with several functions to achieve specific tasks.

+# Design overview

+## Source data
+* encode.csv: the act of shortening a long link into a bitlink on the Bitly platform.
+* decode.json: a metric collected each time a bitlink is accessed and performs the redirect.
+The data in the file provided is not very well structured.
+This is the reason why it required preprocessing

+## Process design

+### Overview
+Pandas library is chosen because of the ease of processing and executing SQL like operations on data.

+### Preprocess decode json
+As mentioned above the file is not following the json standards.
+Because of it the following is required:
+* Add '[' in the beginning and ']' at the end of the script
+* Add a comma at the end of each {} block

+### Load the process json in pandas dataframe
+Load the data in to pandas dataframe

+### Load and preprocess the encode
+The process is loading the CSV file and generating the bitlink

+### Process data
+The following operations are executed:
+* Filter the decodes for only year 2021
+* Join the encodes and decodes based on bitlink
+* Group and count the records by longlinc

+### Export the data in json format
+The steps export the dataframe to dictionary and dump the data to result.json file.

 # Script Structure